martin251021/needful-things/README.md

 ## Introduction

 This project was created as a simulation of ecommerce web app.
-Data displayed are fetched from several endpoints provided by [FakeProducts API](https://fakestoreapi.com/).
+Data displayed are fetched from several endpoints provided by [Fake Store API](https://fakestoreapi.com/).
 Thanks to Web Storage API, all the data inputs from users are maintained across multiple open browser windows or after refreshing/restarting the app.

 ## Screenshot
 ![alt text](https://gcdnb.pbrd.co/images/93mlc3Cpbtwy.png?o=1)